svenseeberg/data-diode/README.md

 OpenBSD with a selected subset of packages up to date in an internal network.

 Depending on the configured speed, some packets are lost.
+If a packet loss occured in my tests, then usually dozens packets at a time.
+To mitigate this problem, data chunks are sent in batches of 1000.
+These batches are then resent twice.

 To avoid having to re-transmit large files, which in turn is again error-prone, chunking large files before transmitting is possible with the `bin/split_files` script.
 The `bin/merge_files` script can re-assemble the original files on the receiving Pi.
 The scripts use `sha256` to validate the transferred files.

 ## Security
 There are some serious limitations to the concept of the diode and the